mickkygoel/data-512/data-512-a1/README.md

 ## Caveats

 1. We're interested in organic (user) traffic, as opposed to traffic by web crawlers or spiders.
-The Pageview API is filtered by agent=user.
+The Pageview API is therefore filtered by agent=user.
 2. There was about 1 year of overlapping traffic data between the two APIs.
-Both the sources are included
+Both the sources are included for that period

 ## Final CSV format